-To gain an understanding of implementation strategy, we must first define a strategic plan.
-A strategic plan is the process of defining the strategy by which you (or a team or organization) will accomplish certain goals or make decisions.
-Organizations make strategic plans to guide organizational direction, a particular department’s efforts, or any project or initiative.
+An implementation strategy is based on a strategic plan, which defines the strategy used to accomplish certain goals or make decisions.
+Organizations can make strategic plans to guide organizational direction, a particular department’s efforts, or any project or initiative.

 Implementation strategy is the process of defining how to bring the strategic plan to life.
 To execute the objectives outlined in the strategic plan, you must define how you will implement each aspect, from funding and personnel to organization and deliverables.
 Therefore, without an implementation strategy, it can be difficult to identify how you will achieve each of your stated goals and objectives.

 See how Smartsheet can help you be more effective